Development Guide¶

 Adding Custom Template Filters¶

-Create custom Jinja2 filters in src/app/frontend/templates.py:
+Register custom Jinja2 filters via the template_filters dict in VibetunerApp:

 # src/app/frontend/templates.py